RnLe/blaze2d/MPB_PIPELINE.md

 ---

+## Current LOBPCG Findings (Nov 2025)

+* Pipeline diagnostics (ε snapshots, |k+G|² tables, FFT workspaces) now look healthy for the square lattice configs; the failure is isolated to the eigensolver loop.
+* Iteration traces show every k-point hitting `max_iter=100` with residual norms stalled between 10¹ and 10³ despite the structured preconditioner reducing raw norms from ~2.5×10³ to single digits.
+* Root cause: `compute_relative_residual` scales by `|λ|·‖x‖`, so for low-frequency bands (λ≈0.05–0.3) the solver effectively demands absolute residuals below 1e-7, which we never reach; convergence is impossible even when the physics is correct.
+* Preconditioner effectiveness is fine (trial averages collapse by ~3 orders of magnitude) and there is no evidence of data corruption or constraint bugs—only the residual gating is overly strict.

+### Checklist (active)

+* [ ] Rescale the relative residual denominator (`residual_relative_scale`) so that it never drops below a spectral norm proxy (e.g. `max(|λ|·‖x‖, ‖Θx‖)`), keeping the tolerance truly relative.
+* [ ] Plumb the updated residual metrics into the iteration trace CSV/diagnostics so we can compare old vs. new scaling (store both absolute and scaled values).
+* [ ] Re-run the square TE/TM evaluation notebook after the fix and confirm iteration counts fall below 20 with complete band CSVs.

+---

 ### Step 9 — Preconditioning (spectral, diagonal in Fourier space)

 > “Preconditioning: solves (ε/μ) diagonal in Fourier space to speed convergence.”